nborwankar/sproingg/README.md

 How do you express the address of a Sproingg endpoint?
 ------------------------------------------------------

-A Sproingg endpoint is a CouchDB host with a set of mandatory databases, one of which is sphead (sproingg head, kinda like postmaster in email).
-Only admin users are allowed to access sphead db.
+A Sproingg endpoint is a CouchDB host with a set of mandatory databases, one of which is sproingg.
+Only admin users are allowed to access sproingg db.

-* A typical Sproingg host has a base URL of the form http://mydomain.com:3939/sphead, alternately a URL of the form.
-Note that :3939 is not required but /sphead is required.
-Hence given any arbitrary known CouchDB installation, if it has an sphead database then it is assumed to be a Sproingg endpoint.
+* A typical Sproingg host has a base URL of the form http://mydomain.com:3939/sproingg.
+Note that :3939 is not required but /sproingg is required.
+Hence given any arbitrary known CouchDB installation, if it has an sproingg database then it is assumed to be a Sproingg endpoint.

 A CouchDB instance may continue to serve database duties while serving Sproingg requests at the same time.

 How are Sproingg addresses discovered?
 ----------------------------------------

-Initial list of Sproingg hosts will be created at sproingg.com/info
+An initial list of Sproingg hosts will be created at sproingg.com/info (or maybe sproingg.couchone.com/info)

 How does one initiate a Sproingg session?
 -------------------------------------------